 10. Lowepro Pro Runner BP450 AW II Backpack(opens in new tab)

 Finally, you need to be able to carry all of this gear.
-Although this backpack is marketed towards photographers, it’s more than capable of serving a variety of filmmaking needs.
+Although this camera backpack (opens in new tab) is marketed towards photographers, it’s more than capable of serving a variety of filmmaking needs.
 As an example, it will hold a Sony FS5 and A7S II bodies, plus three lenses, batteries, cards, microphones and a laptop.
 Thanks to the generous amount of padding on the straps, it’s extremely comfortable once on the shoulders.
 You can also attach a lightweight tripod to the front of the bag so, apart from lighting, you’ve got everything you need for a shoot in one backpack.
 The Pro Runner also complies with most cabin luggage allowances, which makes it ideal for those short trips abroad.